hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

 }
 </pre>

-  In CSS, when we use a selector like .important, it means that:
+  In CSS, when we use a selector like `.important`, it means that:

   a. `.important` is not correct, there is no such selector in CSS<br/>
   b.
 We are going to select all HTML elements that have a `class="important"` attribute/value, and the CSS rule will be applied to all these elements<br/>
   c.
 We are going to select a single HTML element that has the `id="important"` attribute.
 Two HTML elements cannot have the same value for the `id` attribute (it must be unique and it acts as an identifier)

-  Ans: <br/>
+  Ans: b<br/>
-  Explanation:
+  Explanation: The CSS rule targets all elements that have an attribute `class="important"`.
+Note that they can be different elements, as we can have a p and an h3 element that have the `class="important"` attribute, for example.